Graduate teaching assistantships

-NOTE: strongest consideration will be given to candidates whose application to the French or Spanish MA programs is also completed by the February 28th deadline for the GTA application.
+NOTE: strongest consideration will be given to applicants who have completed their application by the February 28th deadline.

-Graduate teaching assistantships most often take the form of a two-year appointment awarded to students just beginning the French or Spanish MA program.
+Graduate teaching assistantships most often take the form of a one-year appointment awarded to students just beginning the French or Spanish MA program (renewable for a second year pending standing).
 During their first year, GTAs assume a variety of supervised duties (e.g., assistant teaching, grading, direction of conversation tables) amounting to about 20 hours of work per week.
-Once GTAs have completed 18 hours of graduate study (generally at the end of their first year), they are assigned to their own classrooms, teaching 1-2 basic language classes per semester.
+Once GTAs have completed 18 hours of graduate study (generally at the end of their first year), they are assigned to their own classrooms, teaching up to two basic language classes per semester.
 GTAs are expected to perform all of their duties in conjunction with a full-time load of nine graduate credit hours (three courses) per semester, completing their degree at the end of their second year.

-Exceptionally, the department awards one-year assistantships to current French or Spanish MA students who will have completed 18 hours of graduate credit by the start date of the appointment.
+Occasionally, the department awards one-year assistantships to current Spanish MA students who will have completed 18 hours of graduate credit by the start date of the appointment.
 Such GTAs are assigned immediately to teach basic language and are expected to complete their degree by the end of the appointment year.

 Benefits of the GTAship